jlcolbert/privacyandsecurityresources/README.md

 During the height of the AIDS epidemic, members of ACT UP learned and taught themselves about pharmaceuticals, chemistry, biology, virology, anything related to advocating for cures and treatments.
 The systems set up to protect us failed them, were actively killing them, and so they took matters into their own hands.

 I think it's important that we do the same for our privacy.

-The NSA is spying on us.
-It's time for us to learn how to safeguard against that.
+Any disagreements, comments, or suggestions should be made via creating an "Issue".